 - Most of the summer and autumn flowering seedlings are ready for planting from now on into the New Year.
 Bedding begonias, dahlias, salvias, marigolds, impatiens, torenias, zinnias and portulacas are the most popular plants coming into season now.

 - As winter and spring annuals come to their end, remove and replant with new summer season plants.

 - Mixed hanging baskets will soon need to be re-planted with summer and autumn flowering plants.

 - Sow seeds in situ of summer and autumn flowers – cosmos, marigolds, Californian poppy and sunflowers.

 - Plant seed potatoes.

-- Plant out seedlings of tomatoes, chillies, peppers, egg plants as well as the usual lettuces, cabbages, beetroot, spinach and chard.
+- Plant out seedlings of tomatoes, chillies, peppers, egg plants as well as the usual lettuces, cabbages, beetroot, spinach and Swiss chard.

 - Sow seed of all the pumpkin family, dwarf beans, runner beans, maize and sweetcorn.

 - Still time to sow carrots, radish and turnips in drills.